 Rosacea is a skin disorder that affects the face.
 Symptoms of rosacea can be irritating, though the negative effect on personal confidence is usually the greater issue.
 Rosacea can be a sign of an underlying condition.
-Natural remedies like apple cider vinegar, herbs, dietary changes and manuka honey work well for rosacea according to Earth Clinic readers.
+Natural treatments for rosacea, such as apple cider vinegar, herbs, dietary changes and manuka honey work well for rosacea according to Earth Clinic readers.

 Apple Cider Vinegar